 The six numbered pushbuttons let you return to your favorite stations.
-You can set up to 30 stations (six AM, six FM1 and six FM2, six XM1 and six XM2 (USA only, if your radio is equipped with the XMTM Satellite Radio Service) or DAB1 and DAB2 (Canada only, if your radio is equipped with DAB), by performing the following steps:
+You can set up to 30 stations (six FM1, six FM2, and six AM, six XM1 and six XM2 (48 contiguous US states, if equipped), by performing the following steps:

-- 1. Turn the radio on. - Press BAND to select AM, FM1 or FM2, or XM1, XM2, or DAB1, DAB2.

-- Tune in the desired station.

-- Press AUTO EQ to select the equalization.
+- 1. Turn the radio on. - Press BAND to select FM1, FM2, AM, or XM1 or XM2. - Tune in the desired station. - 4.
+Press AUTO EQ to select the equalization.

 - Press and hold one of the six numbered pushbuttons until you hear a beep.
-Whenever you press that numbered pushbutton, the station you set will return and the equalization that you selected will also be automatically selected for that pushbutton.

-- Repeat the steps for each pushbutton.
+Whenever you press that numbered pushbutton, the station you set will return and the equalization that you selected will be automatically stored for that pushbutton. - 6.
+Repeat the steps for each pushbutton.